SymmetryLens: Unsupervised Symmetry Learning via Locality and Density Preservation: Materials and Methods

-\paragraph{Padding} We use a ``padding'' for the symmetry generator and the filter in the sense that the symmetry matrix and the filter have dimensionality that is higher than the dimensionality of the data, but we centrally crop the matrix and the filter before applying them to the data.
-This is done to deal with edge effects, and after experimenting with padding sizes for 6 to 33, we saw that the results are not sensitive to padding size.
-We will expand on the padding and the case of circulant symmetries in a future draft of the paper.

-\paragraph{Initialization of the symmetry generator} We initialize the matrix $A$ used to obtain the symmetry generator $\gen$ using a normal distribution with \(\sigma=1e-3\) and \(\mu=0\).
-This leads to an approximate identity for the generator $\gen$ via the exponential map.
-Using smaller standard deviations did not affect performance, however, significantly larger sigma values may lead to learning a higher power of the underlying symmetry generator instead of learning the minimal generator.
+\textbf{Initialization of the symmetry generator.} We initialize the matrix $A$ used to obtain the symmetry generator $\gen$ via the exponential map \(\exp{(\frac{A - A^T}{2})}\) using a normal distribution with \(\sigma=10^{-3}\) and \(\mu=0\) for its entries.
+This leads to an approximate identity matrix for the initial generator $\gen$.
+Using smaller standard deviations did not affect the performance; however, significantly larger $\sigma$ values occasionally lead to learning a higher power of the underlying symmetry generator instead of learning the minimal~generator.